cypherpunk-academy/2064/en/044_2064_Vault breach.md

 Why are you doing this?
 It's better to change things from the inside.
 The "not-against" is one of the Cypherpunk ideals, isn't it?
-I don't like a lot of what's going on, for example that some people are still killing or commissioning people without hesitation.
+I don't like a lot of what's going on, for example, that some people are still killing or commissioning people without hesitation.
 This is stupid, this is sick.
 The LBI accepts the death of thousands of people every year.
 And they say, "Otherwise, more people would die.
 They say Americans would die otherwise.
 And then I tell them: Hello, and when I die, it's not so bad.
-I may be American, but South Americans, and they're worth less to you.
+I may be American, but from the South, a South American, and they're less valuable to you.
-What's that?
-What's that?
-But they think my country would see it the same way.
+But they think that every country considers its own people more valuable.
 Every country has the task of caring for its own citizens.
 That's the price of being a free country."